ansible/ansible/docs/docsite/rst/community/index.rst

   * `Review getting started guides <https://www.ansible.com/resources/get-started>`_.
   * `Watch videos <https://www.ansible.com/resources/videos>`_ - includes Ansible Automates, AnsibleFest & webinar recordings.

-* I want updates about new Ansible versions.
+* I'd like updates about new Ansible versions.
 How are `new releases announced <https://groups.google.com/forum/#!forum/ansible-announce>`_?
 * I want to use the current release.
 How do I know which :ref:`releases are current <release_schedule>`?

 Going deeper